 Under ARPA, KSDE received approximately \$25.1 million for EANS, of which approximately \$200,000 will be expended for administrative costs.
 Unlike the CRRSAA funding, this money was included in ARPA separate from other educational funds.
 These funds are to be awarded within 60 days of the State's receipt via KSDE's application process.
+The federal government issued guidelines for the use of EANS II, which stated that a private school must have a 40.0 percent poverty rate or higher to be eligible for these funds.
+KSDE requested that the USDE re-evaluate and lower the poverty percentage for Kansas.
+The USDE approved the State's request to allow systems to qualify for EANS II at the 20.0 percent poverty threshold.

 KSDE provided training on EANS II funds from August 9, 2021, to September 13, 2021.
-The application opened September 13, 2021, and closed two weeks later on September 27, 2021.
-The Task Force met last week on October 1, 2021.
-The Task Force's recommendations will go to the State Board on October 12, 2021.
+The application opened September 13, 2021, and closed on September 27, 2021.
+The Task Force met on October 1, 2021, and made recommendations on submitted applications.
+The Task Force's recommendations were submitted to the State Board in October 2021.
+At the October 2021 State Board meeting, 26 applications were reviewed with expenditure requests totaling \$15.7 million.
+Of those 26 applicants, a majority of requests came from smaller private schools with 22 applicants (85.0 percent) having 200 or fewer students.
+The majority of requests were deemed eligible, and the State Board approved expenditures of \$12.7 million.